 |Post-Op Follow-Up:||2 weeks, 8 weeks and 1 year|

-General recommended, or in some cases Local with IV sedation.
+General anesthesia is typically recommended, or in some cases, local anesthesia with IV sedation.
 Small cases of isolated fatty deposits can be performed with tumescent anesthesia alone.

+The ideal candidate for our Austin Liposuction procedure is someone who is at or near their ideal BMI (Body Mass Index) and who has inherited or disproportional fatty deposits.
+Pear or apple-shaped figures are good examples.
 Risks include temporary bruising, swelling, numbness, soreness, burning sensation, temporary fluid drainage from incision sites, asymmetry, rippling (or bagginess of skin), and pigmentation changes.
-Large volume liposuction is associated with greater risks including shock and even death.
-The benefits of liposuction range from the treatment of relatively small “difficult” areas to a complete body reshaping.
-In appropriately selected patients, liposuction can be a catalyst to beneficial life changes.
+Large volume liposuction (more than 5 liters of fat removal) is associated with greater risks.
+Liposuction's benefits range from treating relatively small “difficult” areas to a complete body reshaping.
+In appropriately selected patients, liposuction can be a catalyst for beneficial life changes.
 Liposuction is not performed for weight loss.

-Recovery varies greatly depending on the amount of liposuction done.
-Most people can return to work after several days and be back to exercising in 2 weeks after their procedure.
+Your recovery will vary greatly depending on the amount of liposuction done.
+Most people can return to work after several days and be back to exercising within two weeks after their procedure.
 Full recovery from swelling and bruising can take several months.
 The use of postoperative homeopathic supplements such as Arnica and Bromelain may decrease post-operative bruising and swelling.
 Endermologie treatments are recommended in most cases to ensure optimal skin retraction.
 When larger amounts of fat are removed, it’s not uncommon to feel less energetic for several weeks.
-It’s important to move about after liposuction to speed recovery.
+It’s important that after receiving Liposuction Austin patients to move about to speed recovery.
 Compression garments are worn for about four weeks.
-Areas of skin numbness recovers after a few months.
+Areas of skin numbness recover after a few months.